 Maurice Singletary is Elije’s real name.

-This past week, the pair’s lawsuit took another messy turn when Howard requested a judge not make him hand over evidence in the case.
+Recently, the pair’s lawsuit took another messy turn when Howard requested a judge not make him hand over evidence in the case.

 On March 2, he filed court documents noting that the evidence Elije’s team requested had nothing to do with the pending case and were simply designed to go after him.